nathaneltitane/dextop/README.md

 **All of the above files can be changed or customized and serve as a good base to start if there are no configurations or preferences already set.**

-**You can modify any of the other scripts and utilities as well,  AT YOUR OWN RISK!**
+**All scripts and utilities can be edited or modified to benefit from a more customized experience and the Dextop project releases itself for any responibility regarding hardware failure or loss of data when doing so!**
-**Any modification of the Dextop setup routine scripts implies you are fully aware of potential breakage and the consequences of doing so:**
+**Any modification of the Dextop setup routine, scripts or utilities implies the user is fully aware of potential hardware failure or breakage and/or loss of data, including the consequences of doing so:**
-**Any bug report that stems from such action will be acknowledged and will be closed immediately!**
+**Any bug report that stems from such action will not be acknowledged and will be closed immediately!**

 ### Environment:

 Dextop is very quick and efficient:

-Choose between a complete XFCE setup to get your work done, or keep the base install for command line interface and programming workflows.
+Choose between a complete XFCE setup to get work done, or keep the base install for command line interface and programming workflows.

 **Compositing is and should remain disabled with XFCE to optimize resource usage and prevent display tearing and other glitches.**